MoeFwacky/vhstools/README.md

-# vid2social
+# videotools
-A python script that automatically grabs clips from a random video file in a directory and posts it to various social media platforms at defined interevals
+A set of python scripts with various video tools, including editing, automatic scene detection and splitting, and posting random clips to social media platforms